-1. The right to inspect and review the student's education records within 45 days of the day the Aspire receives a request for access.
-Parents or eligible students should submit to the Aspire principal a written request that identifies the record(s) they wish to inspect.
+1. The right to inspect and review the student's education records within 45 days of the day Aspire receives a request for access.
+Parents or eligible students who wish to inspect their child's or their education records should submit to the Aspire principal a written request that identifies the record(s) they wish to inspect.
 The Aspire principal will make arrangements for access and notify the parent or eligible student of the time and place where the records may be inspected.

-- 2. The right to request amendment of the student's education record that the parent or eligible student believes is inaccurate or misleading.
-Parents or eligible students may ask Aspire to amend a record they believe is inaccurate or misleading.
-They should write the Aspire principal to clearly identify the part of the record they want changed, and specify why it is inaccurate or misleading.
+- 2. The right to request amendment of the student's education record that the parent or eligible student believes is inaccurate, misleading or otherwise in violation of the student's privacy rights under FERPA.
+Parents or eligible students who wish to ask Aspire to amend a record should write the Aspire principal to clearly identify the part of the record they want changed, and specify why it should be changed.
 If the school decides not to amend the record as requested by the parent or eligible student, the Aspire principal will notify, in writing, the parent or eligible student of the decision and advise them of their right to a hearing with the Aspire Director of Student Services regarding the request for amendment.
 Additional information regarding the hearing procedures will be provided to the parent or eligible student when notified of the right to a hearing. - 3.
 The right to consent to disclosures of personally identifiable information contained in the student's education records, except to the extent that FERPA authorizes disclosure without consent.

 One exception, which permits disclosure without consent, is disclosure to school officials with legitimate educational interests.
-A school official is a person employed by Aspire as an administrator, supervisor, instructor, or support staff member (including health or medical staff and law enforcement unit personnel); a person serving on the Aspire Board of Directors; a person or company with whom Aspire has contracted to perform a special task (such as an attorney, auditor, medical consultant, or therapist); or a parent or student serving on an official committee, such as a disciplinary or grievance committee, or assisting another school official in performing the official's tasks.
+A school official is a person employed by Aspire as an administrator, supervisor, instructor, or support staff member (including health or medical staff and law enforcement unit personnel); a person serving on the Aspire Board of Directors; a person or company with whom Aspire has contracted to perform and institutional service or function for which the school would otherwise use its own employees and who is under the direct control of Aspire (such as an attorney, vendor, auditor, medical consultant, or therapist); or a parent or student serving on an official committee, such as a disciplinary or grievance committee, or assisting another school official in performing the official's tasks.